 Section E. Each Area Association may elect one state officer each year.
-The state officer shall be elected by a combination of exam score, 20 percent, interview score, 30 percent and a score derived from the vote of the delegates present, 50 percent and in accordance to policies adopted by the State FFA Board of Directors.
+The state officer shall be elected by a combination of interview score, 60 percent, and a score derived from the vote of delegates present, 40 percent and in accordance to policies adopted by the State FFA Board of Directors.

-Section F. The state officers shall hold the State FFA Degree at the time of their election at the state convention must be active members for the duration of their term in office and must not be more than one year removed from high school graduation at the time of their nomination by their respective area association.
+Section F. The state officers shall hold the State FFA Degree at the time of their election at the state convention and must be active members for the duration of their term in office.
+A candidate may be eligible to run for state office through the second convention after their graduation from high school.

 Section G. State FFA Officers shall serve from one state convention through the next succeeding state convention and shall not be reelected, nor eligible for election to another state office.
 In the event a state convention is not held in any given year, the State Board of Directors shall make provisions for the appointment of state officers for the next succeeding year.
 The State FFA Board of Directors shall have the power to appoint a qualified member to fill any office which becomes vacant between state conventions.